-Two explosions occurred at a nuclear facility in Fukushima Prefecture over the weekend.
-At least one of its reactors may have experienced a partial meltdown after its coolant pumps failed.
-In the aftermath of the quake, engineers attempted to cool down the reactor using sea water.
+Two explosions occurred at a nuclear facility in Fukushima over the weekend.
+At least one of its reactors may have partially melted down following a coolant pump failure.
+In the aftermath of the quake, engineers attempted to cool the reactor with sea water.

-Nearly 200,000 people in the vicinity of the plant were being evacuated out of precaution.
+Nearly 200,000 people in the vicinity have been being evacuated out of precaution.
 Eighteen people were believed to have suffered radiation poisoning.

-While the emergency in Japan almost immediately triggered another discussion about the pros and cons of nuclear energy, it may be worth remembering that Japan has 53 nuclear power plants.
-After the United States and France, it has the most nuclear plants in the world which provide more than a third of Japan’s energy needs.
+Japan has 53 nuclear power plants.
+After the United States and France, it has the most nuclear plants in the world.
+They provide a third of Japan’s energy needs.

-Since the 1950s there have only been two major accidents with nuclear power — the partial core meltdown of a reactor of the Three Mile Island station near Harrisburg, Pennsylvania in 1979 and the Chernobyl incident of 1986.
-Both events led to more stringent safety requirements for existing and new plants.
-The situation in Fukushima will probably produce additional insights and lessons for future nuclear power plant construction.
+Since the 1950s, there have been two major accidents with nuclear power: the partial meltdown of a reactor on Three Mile Island near Harrisburg, Pennsylvania in 1979, and the Chernobyl disaster of 1986.
+Both events led to tighter safety measures.
+The situation in Fukushima will probably yield fresh insights and lessons for future nuclear power plant construction.

-While accidents with nuclear power are potentially catastrophic, other energy sources are much more fatal.
+Accidents with nuclear power are potentially catastrophic, but other sources of energy are much deadlier.

-Nearly nine hundred people died in coal mining since 1980 in the United States alone.
-Even wind turbines have caused more deaths than the nuclear power industry.
-The very opponents of nuclear energy often allege that entire wars are fought over oil.
-No country has ever invaded another to seize its nuclear power plants.
+Nearly 900 people have died in coal mining since 1980 in the United States alone.
+Even wind turbines have caused more deaths than nuclear power.

-Nuclear power is much safer and much cleaner than traditional sources of electricity.
-It is reliable and efficient unlike wind and solar.
-A nation as France is almost entirely energy independent because of it.
+Nuclear energy is cleaner and safer than fossil fuels.
+It is more reliable than solar and wind.
+France is almost entirely energy-independent because of it.